- When Is Yom Ha’Atzmaut Celebrated? (Why Isn’t it Celebrated on May 14th?)

 “The God of Israel said, the Rock of Israel spoke to me: ‘He who rules over men must be just, ruling in the fear of God.’”—2 Samuel 23:3 (emphasis added)

 A Day of Mourning | Yom HaZikaron

 The day before Yom Ha’Atzmaut—Israel Independence Day—is Yom HaZikaron.
-This is Israel’s Memorial Day; a day to remember those who lost their lives fighting for Israel’s right to exist, her fallen soldiers, and victims of terrorism.
-It is a solemn day to recognize those who fought to birth the nation as well as those have died fighting for her continued existence.
+This is Israel’s Memorial Day, a day to remember those who lost their lives fighting for Israel’s right to exist, her fallen soldiers, and victims of terrorism.
+It is a solemn day to recognize those who fought to birth the nation as well as those who have died fighting for her continued existence.

 Traditional observance of the day begins on the evening before the day, with a siren blasting for one minute at the Western Wall.
 The next day at 11:00 a.m., the siren blasts again.
 This time for two minutes.
 Everyone pauses and stands in silence.
 People driving even pull over as they remember and honor those who lost their lives.

 As the new day begins, rejoicing is heard.
 Celebration erupts around Israel as many gather and rejoice for Israel Independence Day.

 On May 14, 1948, David Ben Gurion, Israel’s first Prime Minister, announced the new state of Israel.